naiduarvind/the-bility-engineer/src/pages/index.md

       with a team of high performing engineers.
 Arvind also provides pro-bono consultations to a few reputable firms in Silicon Valley.
-Arvind focuses primarily on reliability, maintainability, and scalability of engineering all around by approaching / adopting and adapting good practises.
+Arvind focuses primarily on reliability, maintainability, and scalability of engineering all around by approaching, adopting and adapting good practises.
     actions:
       - label: Contact Me
         url: /contact